 Mere youngsters compared to the Java Shell are several ostrich eggshells discovered in South Africa.
 Used as water containers and dating from around 60,000 BC, each is simply engraved with hatched banding.
 Decorative engravings from this period and later have also been found on bone and ivory.

-By the first century AD, glass engraving was being practised.
-Often using an engraving wheel, decorative scenes and figures were cut into various glass objects.
+By the first century AD, glass engraving was being widely practised.
+Often by using an engraving wheel, decorative scenes and figures were cut into various glass objects.
 With many of the designs imitating those used in the engraving of semi-precious stones.

-Fast-forward to the 14th-Century, and adding ornate engraved decoration to firearms had become well established.
-By the 15th-Century, Goldsmiths throughout Europe were creating increasingly detailed engraving designs for their jewellery and other items.
 They also began to print impressions of their intricate designs to record them.
 And from this, it’s thought, grew the art of engraving copper printing plates for producing artistic images on paper.

-In the 16th-Century the Burin hand tool was first introduced and is still used today.
+In the 16th Century the Burin hand tool was first introduced and is still used today.
 Also known as a Graver, it’s made from hardened steel and used to engrave a design into metal or wood.
 ‘Burin’ is the same name given to the flint tool that our prehistoric ancestors used for much the same purpose.

 Another tool still in use today is the pantograph engraver invented in 1603 by German physicist Christoph Scheiner.
 While its design and complexity may have changed considerably over the centuries, the principle of how it works remains the same.